 For more details, see how the Blog Pro for Magento 2 extension works.

 Make blogging an effective part of your marketing strategy with Blog Pro for Magento 2.
 Take advantage of the responsive design and customizable layout settings.
 Add meta information to the posts, categories, and tags and explore the power of SEO.

 Blog Pro for Magento 2 is a powerful tool for creating an informative blog.
 Make the posts noticeable by adding images and thumbnails; optimize your posts for search engines, use share buttons to attract new readers and visitors.
 The module is very flexible and has an intuitive interface.

 Configure the blog link in the footer of your webstore.

-Display - Select 'Yes' if you want to display the blog link in the footer menu.
+Display blog on the Footer - enable if you want to display the link to the blog on the footer.

 Here is an example of how the footer link looks on the frontend.

 Optimize the blog for search engines by adding well-thought meta titles, keywords, and description.
 Your blog will appear higher in search results and thus attract more visitors.

 Route - Specify the URL title, which will redirect visitors to your blog page.